 Never wear tampons, use douche, or automatically assume you have an infection.
-If you suspect an yeast or bacterial infection, it is better to contact your doctor and avoid over the counter treatments that can upset your natural flora.
-Make an appointment immediately if you notice foul smelling discharge, yellowish-green discharge, itching, or redness.
+If you suspect a yeast or bacterial infection, it is better to contact your doctor and avoid over the counter treatments that can upset your natural flora.
+Make an appointment immediately if you notice foul-smelling discharge, yellowish-green discharge, itching, or redness.

 Break Out Like a Teenager

 During our teenage years, it is normal to have problems with acne.
 Pregnancy changes your hormones and it causes your sebaceous glands to overproduce sebum.
 An overproduction of sebum and stubborn skin cells that don’t naturally shed.
 The dead skin cells cause clogged pores, trapping the sebum in the hair follicle.
 The trapped sebum and natural bacteria around the hair follicle begin to multiply.